 On appointment day

-- If you pet is current receiving medications, please bring all medications in their original containers with pharmacy label with you.
+- If your pet is currently receiving medications, please bring all medications in their original containers with pharmacy labels with you.

 - Please keep your pet restrained at all times.

 - Plan to provide important information about your pet's medical history, diet, physical activities, and any recent behavior changes during the medical evaluation.
 This information can be of great help to our veterinary team.

 - Please write down any questions you have for our staff, so that all of your concerns are addressed.